idezigns/Adohope/README.md

 ### IT IS UNDER DEVELOPMENT.
 USE AT YOUR RISK.
 ### TinyTool has been tested with iPhone backup, iPod backup and iPod backup, it works fine but with some problems in the extracted data.

+** THIS IS A FORK OF https://github.com/fhddev/adohope **

+This version adds the option to convert HEIC to JPG, and a small fix with duplicate filenames.

 Adohope is a free Apple Backup Extractor.
 It can extract data from iPhone backup, iPad backup and iPod backup.